JoseAlejandroRR/Ganymede/README.md

 ## Routes

-### Access Tokeb
+### Access Token
 > /api/auth

  Endpoint for get the Access Token.
-Required a object json in body with credentials like:
+Required an object json in body with credentials like:

  ```sh
  curl -X POST \